jjmartres/Zabbix/zbx-templates/zbx-cisco/README.md

   * [ZBX-CISCO-INTERFACES](https://github.com/jjmartres/Zabbix/tree/master/zbx-templates/zbx-cisco/zbx-cisco-interfaces) => use the IF-MIB and CISCO-UDLDP-MIB to discover and manage interfaces.
   * [ZBX-CISCO-MPLS](https://github.com/jjmartres/Zabbix/tree/master/zbx-templates/zbx-cisco/zbx-cisco-mpls) => use the CISCO-LDP-MIB to discover and manage LDP neighbors.
   * [ZBX-CISCO-OPTICAL-MONITORING](https://github.com/jjmartres/Zabbix/tree/master/zbx-templates/zbx-cisco/zbx-cisco-optical-monitoring) => use the CISCO-ENTITY-SENSOR-MIB to discover and manage DOM optical sensors.
+  * [ZBX-CISCO-VPDN](https://github.com/jjmartres/Zabbix/tree/master/zbx-templates/zbx-cisco/zbx-cisco-vpdn) => use the CISCO-VPDN-MGMT-MIB to discover and manage Virtual Private Dialup Network.
+  * [ZBX-CISCO-xDSL](https://github.com/jjmartres/Zabbix/tree/master/zbx-templates/zbx-cisco/zbx-cisco-xdsl) => use the ADSL-LINE-MIB and HDSL2-SHDSL-LINE-MIB to discover and manage ADSL and/or HDSL2/SHDSL controllers.

 Requirements
 ------------